 What will surprise you more is the cost of these failed transitions, not only to your organization's balance sheet but to our leaders' well-being and professional growth.

 So, what can L&D leaders do to ensure a more successful executive transition?

-In this podcast recap (check out the full episode here), I speak with Navid Nazemian, award-winning executive coach and author of Masting Executive Transitions: The Definitive Guide, about his research into the staggering statistics of executive transitions and how learning and development can make an impact on C-suite attrition rates.
+In this podcast episode, I speak with Navid Nazemian, award-winning executive coach and author of Masting Executive Transitions: The Definitive Guide, about his research into the staggering statistics of executive transitions and how learning and development can make an impact on C-suite attrition rates.

 Read on to hear why so many new executives fail during their transitions, the four common challenges driving these attrition rates, and common pitfalls to avoid when supporting new leadership as they transition into your organization.